PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 ![007-form-submit](./images/007-form-submit.gif)

-Now go ahead and fill out the fields in the **Signup Form** and click the **Sign Up** button and you should see the following console log in your terminal.
+Now, fill out the fields in the **Signup form** and click the **Sign Up** button.
+You should see the following console log in your terminal.

 ```bash
 Hello From Register User Action